Many young adults in America don't know what's going on in the world because they feel they don't have time to keep track of global news.

 8. People said "The tool helps me see where stories are, but I still don't know much about the locations themselves or what's going on there."
 We could add a More about [topic or location] option that would pull from different sources to give context to a story

 9. People said "It's still a lot of stories.
-Which ones are the most important?"
+I'd like this to show me stories I care about."
 We could add options that allow users to customize the stories they see by type topic (e.g. world news, politics, etc.)